 - 1/2 tsp kosher salt

 - 15 oz can of black beans drained and rinsed

 - cooking spray

 - 1/4 cup maple syrup

 - 1 tsp vanilla extract

-- In a blender, combine black beans, water maple syrup and vanilla extract.
-Blend until everything si combined and the beans are broken down.
+- In a blender, combine black beans, water, maple syrup and vanilla extract.
+Blend until everything is combined and the beans are broken down.
 This will be a very liquid-y mixture.

 - Pour the bean mixture into the dry ingredients and mix until everything is well combined.
 Stir in the nuts and the chocolate chips.